When I was a student, I had all kinds of odd jobs.

 I wish I had known about the potential of online jobs for students back then!

-There are so many ways to earn money online as a student that pay much better than your typical student bar or retail job.
+There are so many ways to earn money online as a student in the UK that pay much better than your typical student bar or retail job.

 Online jobs are usually flexible.
 You can work any time of the day or night, around your college schedule.
 And you don’t waste precious time commuting.